-After I had checked into my hotel I went out and got a sim card and a mobile plan for the unlocked phone I brought from Canada.
-You’ll need a local contact number when applying for jobs and places to rent so you’ll want to get this right away.
+You’ll need a local contact number when applying for jobs and places to rent so you’ll want to get an Irish mobile (cellphone) right away.
 You can use your accommodation address as a contact until you find a place to live.
 Tesco Mobile, Meteor, Three, and Vodafone are some of the mobile phone providers in Ireland.
-All these carriers have cell phones to buy if you don’t have an unlocked phone.
-If you can bring an unlocked phone from home, it will save you a bit of money up front.
+They have different plans including bill payment and top-up/pay-as-you-go.
+If you have an unlocked phone from home you can bring that and save some money up front.
+If not you can buy a phone in Dublin.
 I pay about €35/month with Meteor for my plan (which includes 10gb data).
-If you do the Working Holiday Visa through USIT, you’ll get a sim card from 3 mobile (I didn’t realise that until it was too late, but I guess I have a spare sim card just in case).
+If you do the Working Holiday Visa through USIT, you’ll get a sim card 3 mobile (I didn’t realise that until it was too late, but I guess I have a spare sim card just in case).

 If you’re settling in one of the major cities in Ireland (Dublin, Cork, Waterford, Galway or Limerick), you’ll want to get a Leap Card.
 This card is a reloadable card you can use on public transit.
 In Dublin, it works for the bus, the Luas (the tram), and the DART (local commuter train).
 There’s a €5 (refundable) deposit for the card, and then you can load it (minimum €5) with funds to use for public transit.
 Most convenience stores like Centra, Londis, and Spar sell Leap Cards.
 You can also buy them from the ticket machines at the DART stations in Dublin or at The Dublin Airport.
 When your funds are low, you can head back to one of these places and reload your card.